guillaume-chevalier/LSTM-Human-Activity-Recognition/README.md

 It is also possible to see that it was hard to do the difference between "SITTING" and "STANDING".
 Those are seemingly almost the same thing from the point of view of a device placed on the belly, according to how the dataset was gathered.

-I also tried my code without the gyroscope, using only the two 3D features of the accelerometer, and got an accuracy of 86.90%.
+I also tried my code without the gyroscope, using only the two 3D accelerometer's features (and not changing the training hyperparameters), and got an accuracy of 87%.

+## Improvements

+In [another repo of mine](https://github.com/guillaume-chevalier/HAR-stacked-residual-bidir-LSTMs), the accuracy is pushed up to 94% using a special deep bidirectional architecture, and this architecture is tested on another dataset.
+If you want to learn more about deep learning, I have built a list of ressources that I found to be useful [here](https://github.com/guillaume-chevalier/awesome-deep-learning-resources).

 ## References